-- 9.6.
+- 9.8.
 The ORR's RSP7, (see: Paragraph 5.7), states: - Users are expected to use reasonable vigilance to satisfy themselves that no trains are approaching before they start to cross the line.
 They should cross quickly and remain alert while crossing.
-Users should have sufficient time from first seeing, or being warned of an approaching train, to cross safely [paragraph 138].

-- A speed of 1.2 m/s should be used where the surface is at or near to rail level and 1m/s where the surface is at the standard profile of the ballast.
-The calculated time in traversing the crossing should be increased to take account of foreseeable circumstances such as impaired mobility of users, numbers of prams and bicycles or where there is a slope or step up from the decision point [paragraph 148]. - 9.7.
+Users should have sufficient time from first seeing, or being warned of an approaching train, to cross safely [paragraph 138]. - A speed of 1.2 m/s should be used where the surface is at or near to rail level and 1m/s where the surface is at the standard profile of the ballast.
+The calculated time in traversing the crossing should be increased to take account of foreseeable circumstances such as impaired mobility of users, numbers of prams and bicycles or where there is a slope or step up from the decision point [paragraph 148]. - 9.9.
 Level crossings can cause difficulties for people who move slowly, and are not suitable for users who are unable to see or hear approaching trains or warning devices, as necessary at each crossing.
-This may mean that some users with a disability avoid routes with level crossings, or use them at increased risk over those without such disabilities. - 9.8.
+This may mean that some users with a disability avoid routes with level crossings, or use them at increased risk over those without such disabilities.

+- 9.10.
 Network Rail uses a risk-based process to establish the minimum warning time required at each crossing.
 This takes cognisance of the proportion of vulnerable users identified by our crossing censuses, research into the crossing environment and surrounding infrastructure, and the condition of the level crossing itself.
 Where appropriate, the crossing time is increased by 50% to account for vulnerable users.
-Guidance to help reach this structured expert judgement was developed in 2013 and forms part of the Level Crossing Managers' toolkit. - 9.9.
-'Vulnerable Users' are characterised as those who are unable to use the level crossing quickly and effectively, and are not fully aware of the dangers at a level crossing. - 9.10.
-The term "vulnerable user" does not relate exclusively to disabled or elderly people with impaired mobility. - 9.11.
-Young children, and older children in groups should be viewed as "vulnerable" because they do not have a mature perception of the risks.
+Ultimately, this is a matter for the structured expert judgement of the Level Crossing Manager. - 9.11.
+'Vulnerable Users' are characterised as those who are unable to use the level crossing quickly and effectively, and are not fully aware of the dangers at a level crossing. - 9.12.
+The term "vulnerable user" does not relate exclusively to disabled or elderly people with impaired mobility. - 9.13.
+Young children, and older children in groups should be viewed as "vulnerable" because their perception of risks may not be fully developed.
 Furthermore, fully able bodied people can become "vulnerable" because they are "encumbered".
-An encumbered user is someone who is crossing with something that reduces their agility and/or can cause distraction. - 9.12.
+An encumbered user is someone who is crossing with something that reduces their agility and/or can cause distraction. - 9.14.
 Encumbered users include those with pushbikes (pushing them or riding), those who are carrying objects (for example, heavy bags or equipment) and those with dogs, either on or off the lead.
-It is notable that in 17% of train strikes, the pedestrian was walking a dog.
+It is notable that in 17% of train strikes, the pedestrian was walking a dog. - 9.15.

-- 9.13.
 From observation, users with pushchairs and bicycles sometimes have difficulty in opening and closing a crossing gate.
-In some cases, where the gate is located within 3m of the running rails, the longer forward footprint of these users can mean that they are in a position of danger before checking to see if it is safe to cross. - 9.14.
+In some cases, where the gate is located within 3m of the running rails, this can mean that the users are in a position of danger before checking to see if it is safe to cross. - 9.16.
 Many pedestrians also now wear vision-obscuring clothing (hoodies) and/or earphones, or are distracted using mobile phones whilst they cross, and just do not see or hear an approaching train until it is too late.